 In addition, any problems or doubts that may arise regarding social networks should be communicated as soon as possible.
 The worst thing you can do in a relationship is to keep things to yourself.

-Talking will always be the way to the solution.
-Of course, don’t communicate through messages but face-to-face.
+Talking is always the first step towards a solution.
+Of course, don’t communicate through SMS but rather face-to-face.
 This is the best way two people can understand each other.

 Beware of bottling up your emotions

 Many silly arguments arise when one partner finally tells the other something they’ve been bottling up.
 When this happens, there are several issues that need to be addressed.